 Whenever you ask for something, offer something in return.
 In other words, consider plugging their work on your own website, blog, or YouTube channel, for example.
 Show your appreciation by writing personal thank you notes, and expressing your gratitude for them taking time out of their day to help you out.
 Be polite and patient.

-When you’re working on a long-term writing project, its importance and relevance can begin to seem self-evident to you.
+The issue here is that when you’re working on a long-term project, its importance and relevance can begin to seem self-evident to you.
 But your audience won’t be as close to the material as you are.
 They need a hook to draw them in and show them why they should care.

 Something is newsworthy because it offers readers or viewers new information.”